Certora/Documentation/docs/ref-manual/cvl/methods.md

 Whether a function call is replaced by an approximation depends on the context in which the function is called in addition to the application policy for its signature.
-If present, the application policy must be either `ALL` or `UNRESOLVED`; the default policy is TODO.
-The decision is made as follows:
+If present, the application policy must be either `ALL` or `UNRESOLVED`; the default policy is `ALL` with the exception of `DISPATCHER` summaries, which have a default of `UNRESOLVED`.
+The decision is made as
+follows:

  * If the function is called from CVL rather than from contract code then it is never replaced by a summary.